-Outlier Detection incorporates Parts Average Testing (PAT) and GDBN and is a vital enabler for chip companies serving the automotive industry.
-Our previous version of Outlier Detection was successful in several companies but we have decided to rewrite it for scalability.
-We also have outlier detection in place for aerospace customers but the requirements are slightly different.
-The new upgraded module for Outlier Detection is for release very soon and is for high-volume wafer sort.
-Several companies needing automotive capabilities later this year have already signed up for our new module.
+Outlier Detection incorporates Part Average Testing (PAT) and GDBN and is a vital enabler for chip companies serving the automotive industry.
+We also have outlier detection in place for aerospace customers, the requirements are slightly different. yieldHUB's outlier detection capabilities were designed for high-volume wafer sort.

 What is Outlier Detection?

 “Outliers: parts whose parameters are statistically different from the typical part.“AEC